 - Characteristics - The 98C is an excellent choice for concert band, jazz ensemble, and commercial lead.
-It is an excellent choice for a developing player moving between a Bach 12C and the larger 6 -1/2AL.
+It is similar in size to a Bach 7C and is an excellent choice for a developing player moving between a Bach 12C and the larger 6 -1/2AL.
 ID = .980 inch (24.892 mm).
 Throat = .250 inches (6.35 mm) for strong players wanting less resistance.

 - The Gen 2 Wedge low brass mouthpieces have a second generation Wedge design that incorporates elements from our highly successful Gen 2 high brass rim.
 They have an accentuated oval rim shape that extends right down to the base of the cup.
 This unique oval cup shape amplifies the effect of the Wedge rim, providing greater responsiveness and more core to the sound compared to a conventional round cup of similar depth and volume.